svenmalvik/svenmalvik.com/_posts/2020-12-20-azure-bastion.md

 ![Overview of all created Azure resources](https://cdn.svenmalvik.com/images/az-303/az-303-azure-bastion-8.png)*Overview of all created Azure resources*

-In the picture below I highlighted Bastion.
 We won't use this resource directly to connect to our VM.
 First, we take a look at the NSG resource `devreal-vm-nsg` which is connected directly to the VM.
 NSGs can be connected to subnets as well.

 ![Overview of all created Azure resources 2](https://cdn.svenmalvik.com/images/az-303/az-303-azure-bastion-9.png)*Overview of all created Azure resources 2*